Lotion-3/K-BLEND/README.md

 Number of sequences must add to 11000 and version numbers must match

 The #cpuCores decides how many system cpuCores are dedicated to the execution.
-Train+Test pairs are processed simultaneously.
-Each dedicated core handles one pair.
+Train+Test pairs are processed one at a time.
+The 25 models are distributed amongst dedicated cores.
+One model per core.
 Default is half of system cores.
 Recommended maximum is the number of system cores -1.

 Usage with sampleFastas: